-Each ASNH awarded source has income restriction criteria, and regulations about how and when income determinations or qualifications are made.
+Each ASNH-awarded source has income restriction criteria and regulations about how and when income determinations or qualifications are made.

 Projects must be able to meet the ASNH Program requirement of a minimum of five units, but the actual number of assisted units in a project will be determined during underwriting.
 These units must be made available to eligible households that meet the income-restriction requirements of the source based on Area Median Incomes (AMI).
-Income calculations must be based on HUD's Section 8 income eligibility standard.
+Income calculations must be based on HOME Investment Partnership's income eligibility standard.
+Income calculations must be created on the HUD Income Calculator tool for the household and presented to DHCD before any partial releases are recorded.

-For all projects, households must meet income-restriction eligibility requirements at the time that program eligibility is determined, and determinations expire after six months.
+Households must meet income-restriction eligibility requirements at the time that program eligibility is determined, and determinations expire after six months.